The Student Nurses

 The Student Nurses is a 1970 American film directed by Stephanie Rothman.
 It was the second film from New World Pictures and the first in the popular "nurses" cycle of exploitation movies.
 It has since become a cult film.

 Plot

-Four young women all share a house together as they study to be nurses.
-Phred falls for a sexy doctor, Jim, despite accidentally sleeping with Jim's roommate.
+Four young women share a house as they study to be nurses—Phred falls for a sexy doctor, Jim, despite accidentally sleeping with Jim's roommate.
 Free-spirited Priscilla, who does not wear a bra, has an affair with a drug-selling biker who gets her pregnant and leaves her, causing her to seek an abortion.
 Sharon forms a relationship with a terminally ill patient.
 Lynn sets up a free clinic with a Hispanic revolutionary, Victor Charlie.